artem-babushkin/tesent/README_cs50.md

 TESENT is able to receive data from custom sensors via http requests, store data for one week and visualize it for a particular user.

-I decided to create a final project on my own infrastructure, so it can be accessible worldwide:
+I decided to create my final project on my own infrastructure, so it can be accessible worldwide:
 - I've rent a VPC with public IP
 - register free domain name
 - use free dns hosting